zaproxy/zaproxy-website/site/content/faq/how-to-connect-to-an-https-site-that-reports-a-handshake-failure.md

 The error and the likely cause is described in [#2626](https://github.com/zaproxy/zaproxy/issues/2626): Java 8 does not support DH parameters with more than 2048 bit.
-It works with Java 9 (Debian:
+It works with Java 9 (Debian: Install `openjdk-9-jre`).